 Standard Account: Mini and Micro Lots

 Two types of lot sizes can be seen here, micro and mini lots.
 Micro account holders are usually new traders, who have the option to open accounts with a minimum deposit.
 The lot size is 1 micro lot or 1,000 units of the base currency.
 Mini account holders have a larger initial deposit requirement, possibly varying from $500 to $1,000.
 One mini lot consists of 10K units of the base currency.

 Premium accounts are more suitable for seasoned traders, who can make larger deposits in their account.
 The lot size is usually 100K units of the base currency.
 Spreads are comparatively lower than that for standard accounts.

 These accounts are opted for by highly experienced traders.
 Minimum deposit sizes can go up to $50,000.
 These accounts are also known to offer the tightest spreads, along with added functionalities like premium indicators, expert advisors and additional analytics.

 Many forex brokerages provide Islamic swap-free accounts, which follow the Islamic norms of monetary transactions.
 According to Islam, any business transaction, where interest payment is involved, is strictly forbidden.
 Therefore, in these accounts, no swap or roll-over interest is charged on positions held overnight, providing an opportunity for Islamic traders to operate in the market.
-Of course, non-Muslim traders are also free to open such accounts if they do not wish to be charged swap fees.

 A forex trading account should match your profit goals and trading style.
 So, do your research before making a final decision.